 - Provide BMC and its members with a solid operating framework and appropriate guidelines so that all may be able to interact more effectively, confidently, and authoritatively with funding organizations.

-In addition, the Best Medicines Coalition is a partner in the Canadian Consensus Framework for Ethical Collaboration along with the Health Charities Coalition of Canada, the Canadian Medical Association, the Canadian Nurses Association, the Canadian Pharmacists Association and Innovative Medicines Canada.
+In addition, the Best Medicines Coalition is a partner in the Canadian Consensus Framework for Ethical Collaboration along with the Health Charities Coalition of Canada, the Canadian Medical Association, the Canadian Nurses Association, the Canadian Pharmacists Association, Medtech Canada, Food, Health & Consumer Products of Canada and Innovative Medicines Canada.
 Together, these organizations are committed to ensuring that the relationships between patients, health care professionals and the pharmaceutical sector are based on ethical and responsible decisions.